 - 3 tbsp sugar or erythritol optional

-Set the bananas aside to cool.
+Set the bananas aside to cool down.

-In the mean time whip the egg whites and the sugar until fluffy (5-7 minutes).
+In the meantime whip the egg whites and the sugar until fluffy (5-7 minutes).

+Add th vanilla extract to the meringue.
 Slowly pour the banana mixture into the meringue and whip a few minutes longer, until very airy and fluffy.

 Scoop the mixture into a container and put it in the freezer for a few hours or overnight.